wp-plugins/campaign-monitor-dual-registration/readme.txt

 == Description ==

+This plugin provides automatically adds new Wordpress users to your Campaign Monitor list.

+* The moment a user is added to WordPress, its email address (and optionally) user-meta data will be copied to Campaign Monitor.
+* Also, when user data is changed, the modifications will be sent to Campaign Monitor
-This plugin automatically adds new Wordpress users to Campaign Monitor.
-Modifications on the Campaign Monitor list can be copied back to the Wordpress list, this is not yet documented.
+* Changes on Campaign Monitor can be reflected back to the user list, to use this feature one needs to define webhooks on the Campaign Monitor website.

 = Relation to our Campaign Monitor Synchronization plugin =

-This plugin is written as an alternative for our plugin "Campaign Monitor Synchronization".
-It keeps both lists in full sync, where the WordPress user list is the master.
+Our plugin [Campaign Monitor Synchronization] (http://wordpress.org/plugins/campaign-monitor-synchronization) also adds WordPress users to Campaign Monitor, but it uses a more strict synchronization mechanism.
+For instance, it also removes users from the Campaign Monitor list when they do not exist as Wordpress users.
 For a lot of use cases this behavior is too rigorous, therefore we created this new plugin.

 = Links =